 1997-Pub.
 L. 105-85 amended section catchline and text generally.
-Prior to amendment, text read as follows:
+Prior to amendment, text read as follows: "(a) IMPLEMENTATION OF FACNET CAPABILITY.-(1)

-''(a) IMPLEMENTATION OF FACNET CAPABILITY.-(1) The head of each executive agency shall implement the Federal acquisition computer network ('FACNET') capability required by section 426 of this title.
+"(a) IMPLEMENTATION OF FACNET CAPABILITY.-(1) The head of each executive agency shall implement the Federal acquisition computer network ('FACNET') capability required by section 426 of this title.